RockLib/RockLib.Messaging/docs/CloudEvents.md

 - `public SequentialEvent(SequentialEvent source)`
   - The *copy* constructor.
   -  Creates a new instance of `SequentialEvent` based on an existing instance of `SequentialEvent`.
-  - Copies all cloud event attributes except `Id` and `Time` from the `source` parameter to the new instance.
+  - Copies all CloudEvent attributes except `Id` and `Time` from the `source` parameter to the new instance.
   - If the value of the `source` parameter's `SequenceType` is `"Integer"` and its `Sequence` is a numeric string, then the new instance will have a `Sequence` equal to the source's `Sequence`, plus one.
   - Does not copy the event data (`StringData` or `BinaryData` properties).
   - Alternative: Instead of invoking this constructor directly, call the `.Copy()` extension method on an instance of `SequentialEvent`.
 For example, `sequentialEvent.Copy()`.